leodr/ulauncher-theme-libadwaita/README.md

   0 6px 32px 16px rgba(0, 0, 0, 0.04), 0 0 0 1px rgba(0, 0, 0, 0.05);
 ```

-which is the box-shadow used by active GTK4 windows, however Ulauncher cuts off
+which is the box-shadow used by active GTK4 windows, however, Ulauncher cuts off
 shadows that go 20px beyond the window.
 So the current shadow is an alternative
 look that does not get cut off.